habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 The following settings are defined at the beginning of your plan.
 They specify basic information about your plan such as name, version, and dependencies.

 pkg_name
 : Sets the name of the package.
-This will be used in along with *$pkg_origin*, and *$pkg_version* to define the package file name, the folder structure of the package when it is unpacked and running, how it is referred to in package metadata, and so on.
+This will be used in along with `pkg_origin`, and `pkg_version` to define the fully-qualified package name, which determines where the package is installed to on disk, how it is referred to in package metadata, and so on.

   ~~~
   pkg_name=zlib